webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Evasion.md

 ---
 aliases:
 - Evasion
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/High
-type:
-  - Enabler
+- Ability/Categories/Protection
 ---

-# Evasion
+## Evasion

-**Type**: Enabler

-You’re hard to affect when you don’t want to be affected.
+You're hard to affect when you don't want to be affected.
 You are trained in all defense tasks.
 Enabler.